OCFL/extensions/README.md

 Because OCFL clients are not required to implement any or all extensions, it is also possible that a client may encounter an extension that it does not implement.
 In these cases, it is up to the client to decide how to proceed.
 A client may fail on unsupported extensions, or it may choose to ignore the extensions and carry on.

-### Optional Extension Initializer
+### Optional Initial Extension

-An optional extension initializer allows some of the [undefined behaviors](#undefined-behavior) to be addressed as well as allows an OCFL client to answer questions such as:
+An optional initial extension allows some of the [undefined behaviors](#undefined-behavior) to be addressed as well as allows an OCFL client to answer questions such as:
   - Is an extension deactivated, only applying to earlier versions of the object?
   - Should extensions be applied in a specific order?
   - Does one extension depend on another?

 There is no formal definition of how a client should initialize extensions.
 Instead, initialization behavior may be definied using OCFL extensions.

-The only difference between an initializer extension and any other extension is that its *extension directory* MAY be named `init`.
+The only difference between an initial extension and any other extension is that its *extension directory* MAY be named `initial`.
-If an OCFL client encounters an *extension directory* named `init`, the client SHOULD apply that extension first.
+If an OCFL client encounters an *extension directory* named `initial`, the client SHOULD apply that extension first.

 ## Specifying Community Extensions